ucsd-ml-arts/generative-text-bizarrecrispyd/README.md

-# Project 1 Generative Text
+# Project 1 Generative Text - Magic Spice for Love Letter

-Your Name, yourcontact@ucsd.edu

-(Your teammate's contact info, if appropriate)
+Yudi Wang, yuw043@ucsd.edu

 ## Abstract

-Include your abstract here.
-This should be one paragraph clearly describing your concept, method, and results.
-This should tell us what architecture/approach you used.
-Also describe your creative goals, and whether you were successful in achieving them.
-Also could describe future directions.
+Love letter is a traditional but still popular way to move our loves; yet write an successful one is hard.
+What's the key elements that makes the unique love letter in the world?
+In what way it impress people?
+In this project, RNN is adopted to generate brand new love letter according to the sample love letter collected via internet.
+In the first stage, we only adopt the short love letter graph dataset; but in later stage, I will try to mix some poetic sentences, famous love letter in the history and also short stories to make it seems more authentic.
+After doing all of that, I'll mix really love letters with those fake ones and invite several friends to make judgement and give comment.
+If the error rate is around or even lower than the mixture rate, which means they are just doing random guess, I think this project is quite successful.

 ## Model/Data

-Briefly describe the files that are included with your repository:
-- trained models
+- trained models - RNN
-- training data (or link to training data). what is your corpus?
+- training data.
+  - First, short sample love letter collected via internet;
+  - second, short sample love letter mixed with some poetic sentences, famous love letter in the history and also short stories.

 ## Code

-Your code for generating your project:
+Related code for generating this project:
-- training_code.py or training_code.ipynb - your training code
+- loveletter.ipynb - training code
-- generative_code.py or generative_code.ipynb - your generation code

 ## Results

-- Documentation of your generative text in an effective form.
-A file with your generated text (.pdf, .doc, .txt).

 ## Technical Notes

 Any implementation details or notes we need to repeat your work.
 - Does this code require other pip packages, software, etc?
+No
 - Does it run on some other (non-datahub) platform?
-(CoLab, etc.)
+(CoLab, etc.) No

 ## Reference